sdiehl/wiwinwlh/tutorial.md

 EKG is a monitoring tool that can monitor various aspect of GHC's runtime alongside an active process.
-The interface for the output is viewable within a browser interaface.
+The interface for the output is viewable within a browser interface.
 The monitoring process is forked off (in a system thread) from the main process.

 ~~~~ {.haskell include="src/29-ghc/ekg.hs"}